pioneerwatermelon/Collatzgrammar/README.md

 # Collatzgrammar
-Collatzgrammer is a symbolic, string-based, balanced ternary system for exploring Collatz sequences and trees.
+Collatzgrammar is a symbolic, string-based, balanced ternary system for exploring Collatz sequences and trees.
 Instead of performing arithmetic, numbers are represented as strings if +, 0, and - (balanced ternary digits), and rewrite rules simulate Collatz steps.
 So let me explain the rules a bit better. i assume you know a bit about collatz conjecture so i wont explain it. rather i will talk about balanced ternary system.